in-toto/attestation/spec/predicates/README.md

     artifact.
 -   [SPDX]: SPDX-formatted BOM for software artifacts.
 -   [CycloneDX]: CycloneDX BOM for software artifacts.
--   [Vulnerability]: Defines the metadata to share the results of vulnerability scanning on software artifacts.
+-   [VULNS]: Defines the metadata to share the results of vulnerability scanning on software artifacts.
 -   [Release]: Details an artifact that is part of a given release version.
 -   [Test Result]: A generic schema to express results of any type of tests.
 -   [Reference]: References documents that are relevant to some resource.